What is a Midwife?

 - Successful completion of a professional practice review program;

-- 40 hours per year of continuing professional development (20 hours in addition to standard requirements)
+- 40 hours per year of continuing professional development;

 - Completion of a Board-approved course leading to endorsement to prescribe scheduled medications